 There is a large list of possible differential diagnoses according to the varied clinical presentations.

 - Confirmation of diagnosis is by demonstration of absent or deficient levels of alpha-galactosidase A in leukocytes, plasma or cultured fibroblasts.

 - Glycosphingolipid is deposited in urine in complexes.
 Urine microscopy with polarised light may show a 'Maltese cross' appearance (birefringent lipid molecules).

 - Prenatal diagnosis by enzyme activity or DNA testing in chorionic villi or cultured amniotic cells is considered in male fetuses.
 Pre-implantation diagnosis is possible.

 - Other helpful investigations include ECG, MRI, echocardiography, etc. Eye examination may show diagnostic corneal or lenticular deposits.

 Correct diagnosis is important because of the progressive morbidity associated with advancing disease.
-Early diagnosis is now important because some disease manifestations (Fabry cardiomyopathy) can be modified with enzyme replacement therapy.

 - General support and advice: